-Spring Sowing for Summer Harvest
+#1 • Spring Sowing for Summer Harvest

 - Bolting.
 Carrots are biennial, taking two years to complete their lifecycle, so they require a "cool" season in order to produce seed.
-By virtue of this requirement, some types, when exposed to cool spring weather as juveniles, may bolt — produce flowers and go to seed.
+By virtue of this requirement, some types, when exposed to cool spring weather as juveniles, have a tendency to bolt — produce flowers and go to seed.
 Kuroda and purple varieties, in particular, typically bolt prematurely when sown in cool spring conditions.

 - Varieties described as having good flavor even in warm conditions.

 - Earlier-maturing varieties, so they will be ready to harvest before temperatures become too warm.

 Just as the flavor of some carrots can be ruined by warmer temperatures, fall-harvested carrot flavor tends to be better because the roots mature under cooler conditions.
-After a few light frosts, carrot roots may become even sweeter, which explains why fall-harvested carrots are so popular.
+After a few light frosts, carrot roots often become even sweeter, which explains why fall-harvested carrots are so popular.

 Once heavy frost threatens, however, your best bet is to either: